Devotion (group): The Superbs

 An early line up of the group included former lead singer of The Teardrops, Rhonda Franklin, who joined the group some time around or prior to 1968.
 Franklin's group had recorded "Wait For Me" backed with "Birdies and Memories" which was on Gossip TKT-2121 in 1964.
 With Paul Kyser in his first time as a horns and strings arranger, The Superbs recorded "Love's Unpredictable" with Phillis Harris on lead vocals.
 Kyser co-produced it with Stan R. Krause.
 The song, backed with "Happiest Girl in the World", was released on Catamount 2122 in 1968.
 The next single credited to The Superbs was "The Dawning of Love" backed with "So Glad You're Home" on Symbol 8.

 The group was photographed for a promotional picture.
-By the time they were photographed Rhonda Frankin had left the group.
+By the time they were photographed Rhonda Franklin had left the group.
 Pictured were Phillis Harris, Arnita (surname unknown) and Harris' sister.